 To sum up, data scientist hiring won’t slow down in 2020.

 Data Science Skills Will Still Be in Shortage

 Some optimistic research firms like Gartner predicted several years ago that by 2020 whole organizations would be data savvy and automated enough that the data science skill shortage would be alleviated.

 Alas, that’s just not the case yet.
 For starters, higher education has not caught up to demand.
+There is still an apparent shortage on data literacy that we’ve yet to fix.
 A Gallup study predicted that by 2021, 69% of employers expected that candidates with data science skills would be given preference for jobs in their organizations.
 Yet only 23% of college and university leaders say their graduates will have those skills by 2021.
 That’s a pretty big gap!

 There are plenty of other indicators that data skills are still in relatively low supply.
 Coursera conducted its first ever Global Skills Index survey in 2019.
 It determined that the US is lacking in data science skills, ranking at number 16 globally.
 Yikes.

 BurtchWorks seconds this notion, they’ve observed a clear trend of companies importing data scientists from China and India to fill skills and experience gaps.